Adalab/modulo-1-evaluacion-intermedia-anaguerraabaroa/readme.md

 ## **Exercise development requirements**

 - HTML semantic elements
-- Fixed header with a inline logo and navigation menu
+- Fixed header with a logo and a inline navigation menu
 - Main section with a background color and centered title
 - Responsive web design for mobile and tablet/desktop devices
 - Rubik typography and defined colors palette